Medical News Today—February 26, 2009

 Bedi and Altchek will be presenting the second part of their study at the 2009 AOSSM Annual Meeting in Keystone, CO.
 "Continued research into the best techniques for ACL stabilization are ongoing and a vital part of getting athlete's back into play at a quicker rate.
 We are working to define these techniques in the lab and have them translated into the operating room," says Altchek.

-Read the full story at medicalnewstoday.com.
+This story originally appeared at medicalnewstoday.com.